-Besides enjoying in the campsites, do not miss to visit some of the most beautiful natural and cultural phenomena on the Croatian islands: Mljet National Park, Zlatni rat beach on the island of Brač, Lastoco Nature Park, the highest lighthouse on the Adriatic, Telašćica Nature Park and Sakarun Beach on the island of Dugi otok, the highest island peak in Croatia, Vidova Gora on the island of Brač, vineyards on the island of Hvar, under UNESCO patronage, Geopark Lopar on the island of Rab, Lunj olive groves on the island of Pag, Griffon Vulture Visitor and Recovery Center in Beli on the island of Cres, Pag saltworks, Old town of Korčula and many more.
+Besides enjoying in the campsites, do not miss to visit some of the most beautiful natural and cultural phenomena on the Croatian islands: Mljet National Park, Zlatni rat beach on the island of Brač, Lastovo Nature Park with the highest lighthouse on the Adriatic, Telašćica Nature Park and Sakarun Beach on the island of Dugi otok, the highest island peak in Croatia - Vidova Gora on the island of Brač, the vineyards on the island of Hvar, under UNESCO patronage, Geopark Lopar on the island of Rab, Lunj olive groves on the island of Pag, Griffon Vulture Visitor and Recovery Center in Beli on the island of Cres, Pag saltworks, Old town of Korčula and many more.

 How to reach the islands?

 Out of the 17 mentioned islands where you can find campsites, 5 of them are connected to the mainland by bridge, while the other 12 islands can be reached by ferry.

 Croatian ferry companies will do their best to make your ferry ride nothing less than a superb adventure and a perfect introduction to what lies ahead:

 - Jadrolinija is the biggest ferry company in Croatia and, thanks to numerous local lines, it will easily, safely and quickly connect you to some of the many islands and their campsites;

 - Rapska plovidba, a ferry company connecting the island of Rab with the mainland, on the Jablanac-Mišnjak ferry line.